spoo-me/url-shortener/README.md

 URL_REPORT_WEBHOOK=<valid_webhook_URI>
 ```

+> [!NOTE]
-> **Note**: If you installed MongoDB locally, your MongoDB URI would be `mongodb://localhost:27017/` or if you are using MongoDB Atlas, you can find your MongoDB URI in the **Connect** tab of your cluster.
+> If you installed MongoDB locally, your MongoDB URI would be `mongodb://localhost:27017/` or if you are using MongoDB Atlas, you can find your MongoDB URI in the **Connect** tab of your cluster.

 ### 🚀 Starting the server